Osmosis UV Neutralizer H20 Can Provide Sun Protection

 inability for your skin to heal itself after sun exposure which increases aging, damage and cancer risk dramatically.

-- Sun-sensitizing drugs including birth-control pills affect people differently.
-UV Protection Water will not stop the sunburn response in those people
+Sun-sensitizing drugs including birth-control pills affect people differently.
+UV Neutralizer Water will not stop the sunburn response in those people

 with substantial immunosuppression from medication but may work fine for many on those medications.
 Therefore, a test is always recommended.

-- Everyone should start off using UV Protection Water by leaving one body part exposed to the sun for an hour to see that it is working
+Everyone should start off using UV Neutralizer Water by leaving one body part exposed to the sun for an hour to see that it is working

 and then carefully determine how long they can safely stay in the sun before getting burned in subsequent tests.
 Most people will be able to get three